chinnayya-nalla/pactum-api-testing/README.md

 # Pactum Automation Testing
-This is a Basic Project Structure to help developers to start building own Pactum API Testing TypeScript, Mocha and Pactum with a good structure practices based on clean Architecture
+This is a Basic Project Structure to help developers to start building own Pactum API Testing using TypeScript, Mocha and Pactum with a good structure practices based on clean Architecture

 ## Features